Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 November 2025 01.41.01 UTC
+- WIB: Jumat, 21 November 2025 02.23.39 UTC
-- WITA: Jumat, 21 November 2025 02.41.01 UTC
+- WITA: Jumat, 21 November 2025 03.23.39 UTC
-- WIT: Jumat, 21 November 2025 03.41.01 UTC
+- WIT: Jumat, 21 November 2025 04.23.39 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success